This article will focus your purchasing dollar to provide the most performance

 - Search for a CPU with the fastest single-core performance

 you can afford, in a package with 4 to 8 physical cores

 .
 Here's how we grade multi-core scores for CPUs with 8 or less cores - Weak:

 Less than 4,999.
 Medium:

 9000 to 14,999.
 Very strong

 more than 15,000.
 For example: An 8 core CPU (14,400) with a single core score of 1800 is probably less well suited to music production than a 6 core CPU (12,000) with a single core score of 2600, since much of what happens with audio-processing can't be computed in parallel

 .
 Ideally, you need a CPU in the Strong or Very Strong category.

 - When comparing benchmarks

 , a 10% performance gain is 'just noticeable', you won't be impressed with this sort of improvement, so don't bother.
-20-30% increases in speed are generally needed before a CPU feels noticably
+20-30% increase is needed before a CPU feels noticeably

 faster in use (for a while).
 Of course, the bigger the percentage jump, the happier you will be.